Request Information

 *All fields are required

-Our Bachelor of Healthcare Management Degree with a Specialization in Health Services Administration Management online is designed to help you prepare to pursue administrative roles in hospitals, medical offices, insurance companies and extended care providers.
+Our online Bachelor of Healthcare Management Degree (BHCM) with a Specialization in Health Services Administration Management is designed to help you prepare to pursue administrative roles in hospitals, medical offices, insurance companies, and extended care providers.

-In this specialized curriculum, students explore a comprehensive core of knowledge about the U.S. healthcare system, including its structure, operations, regulations and management, with a focus on administrative roles in healthcare services.
-The Bachelor’s in Healthcare Administration online degree program provides students with an opportunity to study healthcare directly across many disciplines in order to help prepare students to pursue a career path in healthcare management.
+In this specialized healthcare management online program curriculum, students explore comprehensive core knowledge about the U.S. healthcare system, including its structure, operations, regulations, and management, with a focus on administrative roles in healthcare services.
+The B.H.C.M. with a specialization in Health Services Administration Management online degree program offers students the opportunity to study healthcare across multiple disciplines, preparing them to pursue a career path in healthcare management.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.